 The fermented cabbage side is a Korean BBQ classic, and grilling kimchi gives it a whole new dimension of flavor.
 It goes sour and vinegary, to smokey and caramelized.

 This makes it perfect for matching with almost any kind of meat, and can go great in burgers and grilled hot dogs, as well as sat on the top of naked chicken breasts or pork.

 The best part is that it only takes a few minutes.

-You simply throw a large serving of it on the grill, and grill on high for just 1-2 minutes on each side.
+You simply throw a large serving of it on your charcoal BBQ grill, and grill on high for just 1-2 minutes on each side.